Timing and Structure

 - Sessions will take place in the Baker Building, South Wing Mechanics Laboratory, during weeks 2 to 8.

-- Book a timeslot online.
+- Book a timeslot online via the moodle site.

 Full Technical Report: